isabela-pf/a11y-events/workshop-resources/keyboard-navigation/event-reviews/2022-11-21-jupyteraccessibility.md

     - While the collapse/expand buttons in the left side nav cannot be accessed (and therefore can be activated using only the keyboard), the link adjacent to each expand button can be opened using the keyboard, which as the effect (after a round trip to the server) of opening/expanding that section in the side nav.
 But the expand/collapse button should be usable with only a keyboard.
     - The search field has an clear "X" button that appears when you start typing characters in the search field.
 That X button is not reachable via keyboard; however, I'm not sure it's really needed... at least if you know that you can type ctrl+a followed by the delete key in order to quickly delete everything you typed into the the field.

-### Focus

-There is a visible focus state for all content.
-It appears by default when navigating via keyboard. ([WCAG 2.2 Focus visible](https://www.w3.org/TR/WCAG22/#focus-visible))

-1. From the top of the page, press the Tab key repeatedly until reviewer reaches the end of content.
-2. If end of content cannot be reached, the reviewer may report on what they could interact with.
-3. If the reviewer is comfortable, they may also use the browser inspector to select an area and toggle focus per area.

-Is there visible focus styling?
-If so, please briefly describe it.
-Result:

-Is the focus styling consistent throughout?
-Result:

-Are there any areas without visible focus styling?
-Result:

-Was the reviewer ever unclear about where their keyboard focus was during the review?
-If so, please note where or why.
-Result:

-Other notes or recommendations:

 ### Mixed input

 It is possible to complete tasks while switching between input mechanisms, for example using a keyboard and mouse and touch screen. ([WCAG 2.2 Concurrent input mechanisms](https://www.w3.org/TR/WCAG22/#concurrent-input-mechanisms))